AdamTest24/ML6_Webinar/README.md

 Please do not hesitate to [contact us](mailto:admin@learntodiscover.ai) if you have any questions, or if you are having difficulties accessing the materials and associated links for assignment submissions.

-We sincerely hope you enjoy the course, and look forward to seeing you on our first webinar.
+You have now reached the last topic on the L2D course.
+We sincerely hope you have enjoyed taking the course with us, and wish you all the best in your work and research.

 With best wishes,